Antoine de Saint-Exupéry: Youth and aviation

-Later, being reposted to the 34th Aviation Regiment at Le Bourget on the outskirts of Paris, and then experiencing the first of his many aircraft crashes, Saint-Exupéry bowed to the objections of the family of his fiancée, future novelist Louise Lévêque de Vilmorin, and left the air force to take an office job.
-The couple ultimately broke off their engagement and he worked at several more odd jobs without success over the next few years.
+Later, Saint-Exupéry was reposted to the 34th Aviation Regiment at Le Bourget on the outskirts of Paris, and then experienced the first of his many aircraft crashes.
+Saint-Exupéry, influenced by the urgings of the family of his fiancée, future novelist Louise Lévêque de Vilmorin, subsequently left the air force to take an office job.
+The couple ultimately broke off their engagement and he worked at several more odd jobs over the next few years.

 By 1926, Saint-Exupéry was flying again.
 He became one of the pioneers of international postal flight, in the days when aircraft had few instruments.
-Later he complained that those who flew the more advanced aircraft had become more like accountants than pilots.
-He worked for Aéropostale between Toulouse and Dakar, and then also became the airline stopover manager for the Cape Juby airfield in the Spanish zone of South Morocco, in the Sahara desert.
-His duties included negotiating the safe release of downed fliers taken hostage by Saharan tribes, a perilous task that earned him his first Légion d'honneur from the French Government.
+Later, he complained that those who flew the more advanced aircraft had become more like accountants than pilots.
+He worked for Aéropostale between Toulouse and Dakar, and then also became the airline stopover manager for the Cape Juby airfield in the Spanish zone of South Morocco, in the Sahara.
+His duties included negotiating the safe release of downed fliers taken hostage by Saharan tribes, a perilous task that earned him his first Légion d'honneur from the French Government in 1930.

 In 1929, Saint-Exupéry was transferred to Argentina, where he was appointed director of the Aeroposta Argentina airline.
 He lived in Buenos Aires, in the Galería Güemes building.
-He surveyed new air routes across South America, negotiated agreements, and even occasionally flew the airmail as well as search missions looking for downed fliers.
+He surveyed new air routes across South America, negotiated agreements, and occasionally flew the airmail as well as search missions looking for downed fliers.
 This period of his life is briefly explored in Wings of Courage, an IMAX film by French director Jean-Jacques Annaud.

 Writing career

-Saint-Exupéry's first novella, L'Aviateur (The Aviator), was published in 1926 in a short-lived literary magazine Le Navire d'Argent (The Silver Ship).
-In 1929, his first book, Courrier Sud (Southern Mail) was published; his career as an aviator and journalist was about to begin.
-That same year, Saint-Exupéry flew the Casablanca—Dakar route.
+Saint-Exupéry's first novella, L'Aviateur (The Aviator), was published in 1926 in a short-lived literary magazine, Le Navire d'Argent (The Silver Ship).
+In 1929, his first book, Courrier Sud (Southern Mail) was published.
+It chronicled his time flying the Casablanca-Dakar mail route.

-The 1931 publication of Vol de nuit (Night Flight) established Saint-Exupéry as a rising star in the literary world.
-It was the first of his major works to gain widespread acclaim and won the prix Femina.
-The novel mirrored his experiences as a mail pilot and director of the Aeroposta Argentina airline, based in Buenos Aires, Argentina.
-That same year, at Grasse, Saint-Exupéry married Consuelo Suncin (née Suncín Sandoval), a once-divorced, once-widowed Salvadoran writer and artist, who possessed a bohemian spirit and a "viper's tongue".
+The 1931 publication of Night Flight established Saint-Exupéry as a rising star in the literary world.
+It was the first of his major works to gain widespread acclaim, and it won the prix Femina.
+The novel mirrored his experiences as a mail pilot and director of the Aeroposta Argentina.

+That same year, at Grasse, Saint-Exupéry married Consuelo Suncin (née Suncín Sandoval), a once-divorced, once-widowed Salvadoran writer and artist, who Saint-Exupéry described as having possessed a bohemian spirit and a "viper's tongue".